ChefAndy/casio-rpn/README.md

 Here are a few ideas for improvements:

 **Bugs**
+- Pressing on [↩] should not quit the program
-- handle operation errors (div by 0 and such)
+- Handle operation errors (div by 0 and such)

 **Features**
 - add a narrow no-break space every 3 digits from right